BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/on-premise-cloud.md

-Compactions can be applied to the journal using the [CompactJournalUtility](https://github.com/blazegraph/database/blob/master/bigdata-core/bigdata/src/java/com/bigdata/journal/CompactJournalUtility.java) to reduce the disk usage, but it take quite a bit a time and requires taking the software offline during the process.
+Compactions can be applied to the journal using the [CompactJournalUtility](https://github.com/blazegraph/database/blob/master/bigdata-core/bigdata/src/java/com/bigdata/journal/CompactJournalUtility.java) to reduce the disk usage, but it takes quite a bit a time and requires taking the software offline during the process.